 The Best TSA-Approved Luggage Locks

-Travel Smart With a TSA-Approved Luggage Lock
+Peace of Mind with a TSA-Approved Luggage Lock

 According to the Daily Mail, there were more than 200 thefts per day from checked luggage at JFK Airport in New York in 2012.
 Worse, it was claimed that airport employees were doing all of the thieving, and that the airlines often just marked items as "lost."
 If you have had items mysteriously go missing from your checked luggage, this story may not surprise you.
 While it's nearly impossible to completely prevent theft from your checked bags, there are steps you can take to at least slow down a creep trying to sneak into your luggage to see what they want to take.
 One of these measures is a TSA-approved luggage lock.